-How We Conducted our Year 3 Human Rights Impact Assessment
+How We Conducted our Year 5 Human Rights Impact Assessment

-This impact assessment is our Year 3 assessment and therefore takes basis in our Year 2 assessment, which covered our 3 Danish locations, including our headquarters in Lystrup.
-The methodology used for our Year 2 assessment can be read here.
+This impact assessment is our Year 5 assessment and is therefore based our Year 4 assessment, which covered our 3 Danish locations, including the headquarters in Lystrup.
+The methodology used for our Year 4 assessment can be read here.

-Our Danish locations in Lystrup, Grenaa, and Herlev are a mix of production and office facilities, covering approximately 82% of our total global workforce.
+Our Danish locations in Lystrup, Grenaa, and Søborg are a mix of production and office facilities, covering approximately 78% of our total global workforce.

-Actual impacts were identified by a mix of interviews with internal stakeholders, such as HR and our Working Environment Representatives, data from our Workplace Assessment (APV), our Employee Survey, as well as our reporting channels.
-For potential and no impacts, we assessed whether the results of our Year 2 human rights impact assessment remain accurate or if processes or context have changed, resulting in a new classification of impact.
+Actual impacts were identified by a mix of interviews with internal stakeholders, such as the Global People department and our Working Environment Representatives, data from our Workplace Assessment (APV), our Employee Survey, as well as our reporting channels.
+For potential and no impacts, we assessed whether the results of our Year 4 human rights impact assessment remain accurate or if processes or context have changed, resulting in a new classification of impact.